 With Federal Funds Cut, Others Must Lead Health Insurance Sign-Up Efforts

 Starting next week, Americans will again be able to shop for health plans on the Affordable Care Act marketplaces.
 Open enrollment in most states runs from Nov.
 1 through Dec.
-15. But a lot of people don't know that because the Trump administration slashed the Affordable Care Act's marketing budget.
-So states, municipalities, community groups, insurers, and others are strengthening their outreach efforts.
+15. But a lot of people don't know that because the Trump administration slashed the marketing budget for Affordable Care Act, also known as Obamacare.
+So states, municipalities, community groups, insurers and others are strengthening their outreach efforts.

 In Texas, some cities and local governments are doing their best to get the word out, but it will be hard to reach the more rural communities.

-In California, the state's marketplace plans to aggressively advertise, and will focus in particular on wooing Latino consumers.
+In California, the state's marketplace plans to aggressively advertise and will focus on Latino consumers.
 And that will be difficult this year, says Christopher Graves, president and founder of the Ogilvy Center for Behavioral Science.

-He says the way human brains are wired, it just doesn't make sense to us to buy something now that we may not need for years in the future.
+He says the way human brains are wired, it just doesn't make sense to us to buy something now that we may not need for years.
 "Health insurance has to be the toughest thing on earth to sell," he says, "Especially if you're trying to sell it to somebody who's young, healthy, and has not had some catastrophe, health-wise."

 That could describe most Latinos in California.
-That's why they're a primary target of the state's marketing and outreach strategy.
-Latinos represent 38 percent of the marketplace's potential customer base, but only 30 percent of people who actually enroll.
+That is why they're a primary target of the state's marketing and outreach strategy.
+Latinos represent 38 percent of the marketplace's potential customer base but only 30 percent of people who actually enroll.
 The more healthy Latinos sign up for insurance, the more their premiums help balance the costs of older, sicker Californians.

 By cutting the advertising budget, the Trump administration has made the already difficult task of selling a product people don't want to think about even harder.
 And the Republican drumbeat of "Obamcare is imploding" has been all over the news during the battles to replace the law this past year, causing confusion over whether the ACA still exists.